tschroedter/Selkie.EasyNetQ/README.md

 # Selkie.EasyNetQ

 The Selkie.EasyNetQ project creates a NuGet package.
-The package is an extension to EasyNetQ and provides Some small extensions and installers for EasyNetQ.
+The package is an extension to EasyNetQ and provides some small extensions and installers for EasyNetQ.
 The package contains an extension to subscribe to messages async, a logger, classes to support simple usage of the IConsume interface.

 Please, check the provided examples for more details.